Norby raises $3.8M for an all-in-one creator marketing platform – TechCrunch

 The new company rolled together everything that people were asking for: a link-in-bio service, referral tracking, SMS, ticketing and other marketing tools necessary to keep a small brand or creator community humming.

 Norby’s big idea is to combine services like LinkTree, Eventbrite and MailChimp into a single, affordable, subscription-based service, offering anyone who handles an online community a single solution rather than an expensive patchwork of services that have to be individually set up and managed.
-Norby is ideal for small brands and solo entrepreneurs and most of its customers run less than 10-person operations.
-The creator tool suite is purely subscription based and won’t collect any fees like Eventbrite and other popular services.
+Norby is ideal for small brands and solo entrepreneurs, and most of its customers run less than 10-person operations.
+The creator tool suite is purely subscription-based and won’t collect any fees like Eventbrite and other popular services.

-For brands, it starts at $20 per month and the company has plans in the works for a $5 per month tier for individual use.
+For brands, it starts at $20 per month, and the company has plans in the works for a $5-per-month tier for individual use.
 There’s no free tier, and Gerard prefers to think that Norby’s customers will be excited to save time and money on the company’s bundled offering.
 “What we found is that people spend an enormous amount of money on these tools,” Gerard said.
 “We can knock a bunch of tools out of your stack and save you money.
 But we can also save you time.”
 Norby’s team spends a lot of time talking to creators and small companies.
 Its customers range from sexual wellness companies to advice columnists and activists — anybody who needs to manage an online community.
 It counts Sad Girls Club, EVRYMAN and Allbodies among its early customers

 The company is growing slowly and organically, bringing new users in through a waitlist and invite system and showing them around the product in group demos.
-“What’s been really cool for us, we’ll get a new customer for one or two features… then they came into the product and were like ‘oh we’ve always wanted to try SMS’ and then it’s just there and they can start using it,” Gerard said.
+“What’s been really cool for us: We’ll get a new customer for one or two features … then they came into the product and were like, ‘Oh we’ve always wanted to try SMS,’ and then it’s just there and they can start using it,” Gerard said.

 Big picture, Norby views itself as an advocate for creators — and an insulator against the power that big platforms wield.
-In the long term, Gerard hopes to help creators own their own communities as a kind of “counterbalance” to big platforms like Instagram, TikTok and YouTube.
+In the long term, Gerard hopes to help creators own their communities as a kind of “counterbalance” to big platforms like Instagram, TikTok and YouTube.

-Norby hopes to help more people make a reliable living creating content and communities online.
+Norby aims to help more people make a reliable living creating content and communities online.
 “There’s a handful of extreme winners and it’s just barren after that,” Gerard said, citing Li Jin’s ideas on building a creator middle class.

 Helping creators “own the relationship” with their communities is something that big platforms will never have an incentive to do.
 But those same platforms are realizing that creators wield some very real power — and the ability to pick up their content empires and take them to go if they choose to.

-“Whats exciting about this moment is that right now looking ahead to the next five or ten years, nothing is inevitable,” Gerard said.
+“What’s exciting about this moment is that right now looking ahead to the next five or 10 years, nothing is inevitable,” Gerard said.
 “These windows don’t come along all the time.”